IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

    Data Provider XYZ, on an hourly cadence, again calls `uid2client.refresh()`.
 Because there is a new sharing permission, the key for Advertiser ABC is returned in the response.

    Data Provider XYZ can now decrypt any UID2 token received from Advertiser ABC into a raw UID2.

+## Steps to Implement Sharing Using Snowflake

+The following steps are for Snowflake users who want to take part in UID2 sharing, either as senders or receivers.

+1. Review the examples in the Snowflake Integration Guide, [Usage for UID2 Sharers](../guides/snowflake_integration.md#usage-for-uid2-sharers) section, to see what the sharing code might look like.

+2. Integrate the SDK into your code, according to whether your role is sender or receiver.
+Use the code examples in the documentation referenced in the Snowflake Integration Guide, [UID2 Sharing Example](../guides/snowflake_integration.md#uid2-sharing-example):

+   - Senders, set up encryption.

+   - Receivers, set up decryption.

+## Sending UID2s to Another Sharing Participant

+You can also send UID2 tokens to another authorized sharing participant.
+Sharing UID2s via UID2 tokens is an option in any sharing scenario.

+If you're starting with DII, be sure to follow the directions (**LINK TO SHARING VIA PIXELS FOR THE DII SECTION**) If you're starting with a raw UID2, be sure to follow the directions (**LINK TO SHARING VIA PIXELS FOR THE raw UID2 SECTION**)